informatics-lab/s3datasetsource/README.md

 ## Building
 `$ mvn install` - build the plugin.
 Built artifact can be found in the target directory:
 `<project root>/target/s3datasetsource-1.0-SNAPSHOT-jar-with-dependencies.jar`

+Note that there is no need to build this project if you are using the Docker image.

 ## Running
+Store your AWS credentials in a file called `aws.env` in the root directory.
+You have to have a (free) AWS account to access this data.

 `$ docker-compose up` - builds and starts the thredds TDS with the supplied configuration.

+The data can then be seen at `http://localhost/thredds/catalogue.html

 ### Credit
 [@jamesmcclain](https://github.com/jamesmcclain) original author of S3RandomAccessFile.